ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### XPath expressions should not be vulnerable to injection attacks

 Indica que expressões XPath estão vulneráveis a certos ataques.
-A mensagem que aparece é esta:

 > _User provided data, such as URL parameters, should always be considered untrusted and tainted.
 Constructing XPath expressions directly from tainted data enables attackers to inject specially crafted values that changes the initial meaning of the expression itself.
 Successful XPath injection attacks can read sensitive information from XML documents.
 For more information checkout the CWE-643 \(_[_https://cwe.mitre.org/data/definitions/643.html_](https://cwe.mitre.org/data/definitions/643.html)_\) advisory._